UniversalDependencies/docs/_fi-overview/extra.md

 * [fi] *Paketti on Oulusta ystävältäni.* "The package is from Oulu from my friend."

-Here both *Oulusta* and *ystävältäni* could be interpreted as predicatives, resulting in a clause with two heads, or alternatively, a decision between two equally likely head-candidates.
+Here both *Oulusta* "from Oulu" and *ystävältäni* "from my friend" could be interpreted as predicatives, resulting in a clause with two heads, or alternatively, a decision between two equally likely head-candidates.
 Therefore, only nominative, genitive and partitive are allowed as cases for predicatives.

 Note that cases not allowed for predicatives include the essive case;
 this is to avoid marking verbs other than *olla* as copulas.